Last updated on

 It almost levels to the surface of the ceiling without being recessed—a modern, sleek feature for your kitchen lighting that keeps a low profile.

-Pros: it is brighter than most other ceiling light in this size; it has a slim round design; it includes installation kit; perfect for low ceilings.
+Pros: it is brighter than most other ceiling lights of this size; it has a slim round design; it includes an installation kit; perfect light for low ceilings.

 Cons: included screws are too short; the LED light is not dimmable.

 Small Kitchen Lighting

 These 10-inchers are ideal to light any ceiling trim in a small kitchen.

 Pros: energy efficient (saves up to 80%); it saves space in lower ceilings; attractive styling; bright color; wide range.